HenryNguyenLe/SQL_Challenge/README.md

-# Employee Database Investigation | An Untold Story That Yet To Be Revealed
+# Employee SQL Database Investigation
 ## 1. Background
 While performing a quick QAQC check on an old employee database before migrating to a new database, several suspicious values appeared.
 In this project, a further investigation was conducted on the entire database consisting of 6 different CSVs to reveal any data integrity issues.